burger

 • Sign-off – The writer uses two different closings (“Best” & “Thanks”).
 Using multiple closings makes the writer seem careless, which leads to a bad impression.

 • No personalization – Aside from including AiSDR’s marketing email address, this email has no personalization.
 It alludes to several mistakes on the website without providing any proof or examples.
-Sure, the CTA indicates that the writer will provide examples when asked, but for now, it’s an unfounded claim.
+Sure, the CTA indicates that the writer will provide examples when asked, but for now, it’s an unfounded claim that could lead to bounces.
 To boost their credibility, the writer should have included at least one or two instances.

 • Tone – No one likes to hear they’ve made a mistake, particularly when you don’t know the person making the statement.
 The writer could have softened the tone by adopting a different approach, like “I noticed your website had some…”